History, religion, theater, art galleries and food

-- Eating Sanuki udon, the local specialty dish
+- Eating Sanuki udon, a specialty of Kagawa prefecture

 How to Get There

 Kotohira is accessible from Takamatsu Airport on Shikoku , or from Okayama Station on the Sanyo Shinkansen.

 From Takamatsu Station, take a train to either JR Kotohira or Kotoden Kotohira Station via Takamatsu-Chikko Station, next to Takamatsu Castle.
 Both journeys take about an hour.

 From Okayama, take the JR Seto-Ohashi line to Kotohira.